windmill-labs/windmill/examples/deploy/private-package-registry-tls/README.md

 Private package registry with self-signed certificates
 ==================================================

-Setup a private NPM registry and Pypi server behind a revers proxy (Caddy) exposing an HTTPS endpoint with self signed certificates
+Setup a private NPM registry and Pypi server behind a reverse proxy (Caddy) exposing an HTTPS endpoint with self signed certificates

 ### Setup